 A fence is simply not a fence when it comes to the protection of critical assets.
-IFSEC 2018 offered you the chance to discover what the latest products in perimeter protection are on offer, compare solutions and suppliers under one roof, hear about the latest trends and practices in the physical protection of cities and infrastructure, and witness products put to the test.
+IFSEC 2019 offers you the chance to discover what the latest products in perimeter protection are on offer, compare solutions and suppliers under one roof, hear about the latest trends and practices in the physical protection of cities and infrastructure, and witness products put to the test.

 Discover Perimeter Protection Solutions for all Applications

 Physical Security Products Put to the Test in the LPCB Attack Testing Zone

 Following its hugely successful launch, the LPCB Attack Testing Zone will return larger and more prominent for 2019, showcasing real-life attack tests on physical and perimeter security products.

 The LPCB Attack Testing Zone hosted expert technicians from the LPCB demonstrating the robust testing they execute on perimeter fencing, security doors, shutters and covers.
 Non-approved products will be tested in the demonstrations against LPCB approved alternatives which have reached a minimum of LPS 1175 SR-3 levels of compliance so visitors are able to see the effectiveness of these industry-defining products.
 Following the live attack demonstrations, visitors will able to speak directly to the manufacturers of the products that were tested, at their adjacent stands.

 Meet Suppliers of Perimeter Protection Security Products

 At IFSEC International 2019 visitors will be able to speak face to face with hundreds of suppliers of physical and perimeter security products.
 They will also able to touch and feel their range of products, and compare solutions for all suppliers under the one roof.